Discover 2026 Mobile Marketing Strategies →

 Churn Rate measures the percentage of users who stop using your app over a specific period.
 High churn signals onboarding friction, missing features, or competitive pressure.
 Understanding when users leave helps you address problems before they compound.

-User Lifetime Value (LTV) estimates total revenue per user over their relationship with your app.
-If your average LTV is $50, you can afford to spend up to that amount (minus desired profit margin) acquiring each user.
+User Lifetime Value (LTV) estimates the total revenue a user generates over their entire relationship with your app.
+If your average LTV is $50, your customer acquisition cost must stay below that figure after accounting for your target profit margin.
 LTV calculations require tracking both retention and revenue metrics together.

 Text reporting MAU growth: Monthly active users increased from 22,160 in March to 30,940 in June, representing a 39.62% growth in the active user base.